cpcwood/home-server/README.md

 - psql - database storage

-The file [tasks-docker.txt](tasks-docker.txt) contains the commands requured to build the containers for the application.
+The file [tasks-docker.txt](tasks-docker.txt) contains the commands required to build the containers for the application.

+Note: Replace ```cpcwood``` with your dockerhub username and ensure mounted paths are correct.

 #### Adding Personal Details and Images